mrsonne/hubit/docs/examples.md

       path: cars[IDX_CAR].price
 ```

 Notice that the first component consumes a specific part index (`IDX_PART`) for a specific car index (`IDX_CAR`).
 This allows the component to store results data on a specific part index for a specific car index.
-The first component (price for one component) could look something like this
+The entrypoint function for the first component (price for one part) could look something like this

 ```python
 def part_price(_input_consumed, _results_consumed, results_provided):